x-orpheus/catch-react-error/doc/catch-react-error_EN.md

 # catch-react-error

-> This project is the front-end part of the stability project of the [Netease Cloud Music](https://music.163.com/) revenue group, with participants [Zhang Weidong](https://github.com/xff1874) and [Zhao Xiangtao](https://sylvenas.github.io/)
+> The participants of project are [Zhang Weidong](https://github.com/xff1874) and [Zhao Xiangtao](https://sylvenas.github.io/)

 ## A bug-caused case

-A well-known Korean men’s popping group has previously put a heavy digital album on our platform.
-It was originally a good thing, and as a result, complaints swarmed after it was put on the shelves.
-Some user feedback said webpages crashed after opening.
-After an urgent investigation, we found that one line of code caused it.
-The following is this `jsx` code.
+A well-known Korean men’s popping group has previously released a famous digital album on our platform.
+However, some fans report that the page crashed when loading.
+The problem is just one line `jsx` code.

 ```jsx {8}
   render () {